jbellsey/redux-model-utils/README.md

 query('jeff');
 ```

-### Add a "waiting" flag
+### Add instant functionality

 Adding a spinner to your async operations just got trivial.
 In one
 line of code, you can add two actions to your model (`wait()` and
 `stopWaiting()`) and a boolean flag to the store (`waiting`).

+Similarly, adding undo to your model with the [redux-undo](https://github.com/omnidan/redux-undo)
+is super-easy.
+With one line of code, you get `undo()` and `redo()`
+actions, as well as observables for tracking the size of the undo stack.

-The code for this one is super-simple, but needs some explanation, so we'll defer for a bit.
+The code required to add these features is very simple, but needs some
+explanation, so we'll defer for a bit.

 ### Common object-management utilities